shekhar2010us/kafka_t/labs/04_kafka_elasticsearch.md

 <b>*Replace with your credentials in the code:-*</b>
 In the code, go to the java class `com.shekhar.kafka.elasticsearch.ElasticsearchConsumer`, and change the `esAccessUrl`, `accessKey` and `accessSecret` with yours.

+In the code, go to the java class `com.shekhar.kafka.elasticsearch.ElasticsearchTest`, and change the `esAccessUrl`, `accessKey` and `accessSecret` with yours.

 ```
 #cd to kafka_java directory